 - Unexplained vomiting

-- Persistent pain that isn't relieved by passing gas or a bowel movement
+- Pain that isn't relieved by passing gas or a bowel movement

-The precise cause of IBS isn't known.
+The exact cause of IBS isn't known.
 Factors that appear to play a role include:

 - Nervous system.
-Abnormalities in the nerves in your digestive system may cause you to experience greater than normal discomfort when your abdomen stretches from gas or stool.
-Poorly coordinated signals between the brain and the intestines can cause your body to overreact to changes that normally occur in the digestive process, resulting in pain, diarrhea or constipation.
+Issues with the nerves in your digestive system may cause discomfort when your abdomen stretches from gas or stool.
+Poorly coordinated signals between the brain and the intestines can cause your body to overreact to changes that typically occur in the digestive process.
+This can result in pain, diarrhea or constipation.

 - Severe infection.
-IBS can develop after a severe bout of diarrhea (gastroenteritis) caused by bacteria or a virus.
+IBS can develop after a severe bout of diarrhea caused by bacteria or a virus.
+This is called gastroenteritis.
 IBS might also be associated with a surplus of bacteria in the intestines (bacterial overgrowth).

 - Early life stress.
 People exposed to stressful events, especially in childhood, tend to have more symptoms of IBS.

 - Changes in gut microbes.
-Examples include changes in bacteria, fungi and viruses, which normally reside in the intestines and play a key role in health.
-Research indicates that the microbes in people with IBS might differ from those in healthy people.
+Examples include changes in bacteria, fungi and viruses, which typically reside in the intestines and play a key role in health.
+Research indicates that the microbes in people with IBS might differ from those in people who don't have IBS.

 Symptoms of IBS can be triggered by:

 - Food.
 The role of food allergy or intolerance in IBS isn't fully understood.
 A true food allergy rarely causes IBS.
-But many people have worse IBS symptoms when they eat or drink certain foods or beverages, including wheat, dairy products, citrus fruits, beans, cabbage, milk and carbonated drinks.
+But many people have worse IBS symptoms when they eat or drink certain foods or beverages.
+These include wheat, dairy products, citrus fruits, beans, cabbage, milk and carbonated drinks.

 - Stress.
-Most people with IBS experience worse or more-frequent signs and symptoms during periods of increased stress.
-But while stress may aggravate symptoms, it doesn't cause them.
+Most people with IBS experience worse or more-frequent symptoms during periods of increased stress.
+But while stress may make symptoms worse, it doesn't cause them.

-Many people have occasional signs and symptoms of IBS.
+Many people have occasional symptoms of IBS.
 But you're more likely to have the syndrome if you:

 - Are young.
 IBS occurs more frequently in people under age 50.